Funding opportunities

 approval and complete the project execution within a 12-month timeframe.

 Publicly-Supported Housing Developments, Farmworker Housing, and other housing developments serving low-income communities.Publicly supported housing developments and farmworker housing are eligible to apply for grants.
-Low-income communities that otherwise meet eligibility requirements and comply with program requirements established by CPUC may also apply, including other housing developments or mobile home parks with low-income residents.Publicly served and farmworker housing developments that do not currently have access to qualified broadband service of at least 25/3 Mbps.All broadband networking equipment (hardware and software),
+Low-income communities that otherwise meet eligibility requirements and comply with program requirements established by CPUC may also apply, including other housing developments or mobile home parks with low-income residents.Publicly served and farmworker housing developments that do not currently have access to qualified broadband service of at least 25/3 Mbps.All broadband networking equipment (hardware and software), wireless access points, wireless bridge(s), modem(s), switches, router(s), and firewall(s) for network security but not personal computers, laptops, handheld or human interface devices.

 the project.